 The incoming applications are treated with strict confidentiality in order to preserve the novelty of the inventions under patent law.
 This also applies to the experts who may be called in to assess the inventions.
 The judges' decision is final.

 The closing date for applications is April 30th of each year.

 The following documents must be enclosed with the applications on a maximum of 10 pages in total:

 Applications must be submitted using the Online form .

-The advisory board has four to five members and is composed of the founders themselves, a member of the GDCh Patent Law division and other experts in the field during the founder's lifetime.
-The advisory board can consult experts who are competent in the respective subject area to assess the applications.
+The Advisory Board has four to five members and is made up of the founders themselves, a member of the GDCh patent law Division and other experts in the field during the lifetime of the founders.
+The Advisory Board may consult professionals who are competent in the relevant subject area to assess applications.